SINTEF/dlite/doc/contributors_guide/code_changes.md

 - expected release number for when the old behavior should be removed (require developer effort)
 - value: True means that the behavior is enabled.

-All behaviors are described in a single source file `src/dlite-behavior.c`.
+All behavior changes will be described in a single source file `src/dlite-behavior.c`.

 Whether to enable a behavior can be configured in several ways: